jayzheng98/jayzheng98.github.io/_projects/project2.md

 **1.** The basis for mapping from mid-level to high-level is the **service command files**.
 The general idea for detection at this level is:
 - *Based on the traversal result of <b>security threat behavior detection</b>, set filter conditions for the specific command file to continue traversing upwards*

-**2.** For the detected "lateral movement", it does not involve any command file; For the "file stealing", the commandline input of "syslog/23647" (corresponding to the 3rd step of this attack pattern) indicates that it used the `Copy-Item` to copy (steal) the "TSR_Cancel.CONF" command file to a folder called "staged"
+**2.** For the detected "lateral movement", it does not involve any command file; For the "file stealing", the commandline input of "syslog/23647" (corresponding to the 3rd step of this attack pattern) indicates that it used the `Copy-Item` to copy (steal) the "TSR_Cancel.CONF" command file to a folder called "staged":

 <div align="center"> <img alt="p2-19" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-19.png?raw=true" width="480px"> </div><br>